How to Set Up a Data Catalog for Snowflake in 2025: A Complete Guide

 The process of data movement, cleaning, and transformation is often very messy.
 You end up creating a lot of playground databases and schemas for running internal experiments and testing queries.

 Ideally, all this should be in a development environment, but that’s not always the case.
-Hence, you must identify which databases and schemas to fetch data assets from.
+Hence, you must identify the databases and schemas to be used for fetching data assets.

 Before making the initial connection, explore your data assets by using commands like SHOW DATABASES